shamsadanam/oop-concepts/README.md

 Polymorphism occurs when we have many classes that are related to each other by inheritance.

 Like we specified in the previous chapter; Inheritance lets us inherit attributes and methods from another class.
 Polymorphism uses those methods to perform different tasks.
 This allows us to perform a single action in different ways.

+## Inheritance vs Polymorphism
+The most basic difference between inheritance and polymorphism is that "inheritance" is a concept of objectoriented programming that allows creating a new class with the help of the features of an existing class, whereas the concept "polymorphism" represents multiple forms of a single function.